Continuing Conversation... Vernon Smith on Adam Smith and the Human Enterprise

 By Amy Willis

-Nobel laureate Vernon Smith joins EconTalk host Russ Roberts this week on EconTalk to discuss Adam Smith’s approach to economics and human behavior.
+Nobel laureate Vernon Smith joins EconTalk host Russ Roberts on EconTalk to discuss Adam Smith’s approach to economics and human behavior.

 1. What is the Max U approach to economics, and what does Vernon Smith mean when he says it works perfectly well, but only for “hamburgers and haircuts?”
 What kinds of goods does Max U struggle to deal with according to Vernon Smith?
 How does Adam Smith’s approach compare to Max U?